kal-el0/Forward-kinematics-using-robot-analyzer/README.md

-# Forward-kinematics-using-robo-analyzer
+# EX-02-Forward-kinematics-using-robo-analyzer

 ## AIM:
-To analyze the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles
+To analyze the forward kinematics using DH paramerters for a 4 and 6 dof robot using roboanalyzer and polt the graph for link cordinates and joint angles.
-### COMPONENTS REQUIRED:
+## COMPONENTS REQUIRED:
 1.Robo analyzer software

-### THEORY:
+## THEORY:

 Forward Kinematics